lalithambigai/lalithadev/README.md

      Step8:Download a Apache Tomcat version8.0 using server

-     Step9:Download and install a backend(Oracle)
+     Step9:Download and install a Backend(Oracle)